circleci/circleci-docs/jekyll/_cci2/webhooks.md

 Pipelines are the most high-level unit of work, and contain zero or more workflows.
 A single git-push always triggers up to one pipeline.
 Pipelines can also be triggered manually through the API.

-A pipeline's overall status doesn't change after it is created, so there are no exclusively-pipeline-related events.

-Re-running a workflow (either via "Re-run from failed" or "Re-run from beginning") creates a new, distinct workflow in the same pipeline.

-A pipeline may have parameters supplied during a manual invocation, that affect the behavior of its workflows and jobs.

 | Field       | Always present? | Description                                                                       |
 |-------------|-----------------|-----------------------------------------------------------------------------------|